-Organisations have a relatively positive view when it comes to their ability to bridge the gap between technology and business needs.
-That said, less than one in three organisations self-report doing “very well” in this area, suggesting there is more work to be done when it comes to understanding innovation goals and their alignment to the business.
+Organizations have a relatively positive view when it comes to their ability to bridge the gap between technology and business needs.
+That said, less than one in three organizations self-report doing “very well” in this area, suggesting there is more work to be done when it comes to understanding innovation goals and their alignment to the business.

 Notable Observations – Industry and Region

-- As expected, regulatory and compliance requirements represent the top innovation challenges for financial services organisations (16%), though they appear to be more significant for numerous other industry groups.
+- As expected, regulatory and compliance requirements represent the top innovation challenges for financial services organizations (16%), though they appear to be more significant for numerous other industry groups.

-- Talent management, including upskilling, staff retention and resource capacity, are of greater concern to technology organisations compared to those in most other industries.
+- Talent management, including upskilling, staff retention and resource capacity, are of greater concern to technology organizations compared to those in most other industries.

-- For consumer packaged goods, financial services and technology organisations fostering an innovative culture is considered to be of greater importance to them compared to other organisations.
+- For consumer packaged goods, financial services and technology organizations fostering an innovative culture is considered to be of greater importance to them compared to other organizations.

-- 24% of organisations in the biotechnology/medical devices industry indicate that regulations and compliance requirements are a key challenge for innovation activities.
+- 24% of organizations in the biotechnology/medical devices industry indicate that regulations and compliance requirements are a key challenge for innovation activities.

 - For North America, the top three challenges for pursuing innovation are regulatory and compliance requirements, security risks, and lack of diversity of perspective.

 - European - based enterprises say that regulatory and compliance requirements are the top challenge for innovation.